 - Travel apps and maps use all sort of unclear definitions, ranging anywhere between 193 and 246

-Finally there is The Best Travelled, an awesome website that drafted the mother of all lists.
-TBT divides the world into 27 mega-regions and subsequently into 1281 regions, or places to visit.
-No one has ever travelled to all of them, yet there are six people who reached over a 1000(!).
+Finally there is Nomad Mania (formerly known as The Best Travelled), an awesome website that drafted the mother of all lists.
+NM divides the world into 27 mega-regions and subsequently into 1281 regions, or places to visit.
+No one has ever travelled to all of them, yet there are about ten people who reached over a 1000(!).

-Heinz Stücke is listed as number one.
+Heinz Stücke is listed as one of them.
 At an age of 76 he now visited 1115 unique places in the world by primarily moving around by bicycle.
 It took him almost 50 years, 20 passports but just two wheels to cover nearly 600,000 kilometres.
 Isn’t that just simply amazing?

-To see if you are anywhere near this goal, download my Excel spreadsheet through this link.
-Read the instructions as you follow the different worksheets in the file.
+To see if you are anywhere near this goal, download my Excel spreadsheet through this link, preferably using a laptop or computer.
+Read the instructions as you go through the different worksheets in the file.

 If you liked this article please leave a reply and share it with your travelling buddies!
 How many countries have you been?